net_version - BNB Smart Chain

 Body Parameters

-id: A unique identifier for the request, used to match responses to requests.
-In this case, it is 67.
+id: A unique identifier for the request.
+Here, it is set to 67.

-result: The version of the network as a string.
-In this example, it is "56".
+result: The network version as a string.
+In this example, the result is "56".

 Use Cases